tgallacher/dotfiles/README.md

 ## Troubleshoot
 ### "cannot write to nix.conf unrecognised values"
 When installing Nix using the Determinate system install, it pre-configures a `nix.conf` file, and the `nix-darwin` bootstrapper doesn't seem to like it.
 To workaround this, manually move the file `mv /etc/nix/nix.conf /etc/nix/nix.conf.before-nix-darwin` and then run the bootstrap command above.
-Once done, you can manually copy over the contents of the original file to the config file created by the `nix-darwin` bootstrapper process.
+These settings have already been captured in the shared nix config generator (see `lib/nix.nix`).

 ### "mismatch in fixed-output derivation"
 This is because a file is fetched and we define the expected SHA sum for it, and it has changed.
 The offending fetch will be in the error.
 Update the shasum.